compintell/THArrays.jl/docs/src/index.md

-In this project, we use a Julia program, `src/thc/thc-generator.jl` to generate Julia functions who call the auto-generated C/C++ functions via `ccall`, and put them into module `ThArrays.ThC` (`src/thc/thc.jl`).
+In this project, we use a Julia program, `src/thc/thc-generator.jl` to generate Julia functions who call the auto-generated C/C++ functions via `ccall`, and put them into module `THArrays.THC` (`src/thc/thc.jl`).

-Beside the functions in `ThArrays.ThC` module, we can find the Python API of type `Tensor` [here](https://pytorch.org/docs/stable/tensors.html), and extract a list by running:
+Beside the functions in `THArrays.THC` module, we can find the Python API of type `Tensor` [here](https://pytorch.org/docs/stable/tensors.html), and extract a list by running: